mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 confirm that they are identical, except for a single `CHECKCAST java/lang/Integer` instruction, that appears only in `group0ConsumeIntegerArrayList` but not in `group0ConsumeObjectArrayList`.
 Since nothing else is happening in the loop, comparing the results of these two benchmarks shows us how much casting costs compared to iteration and the costs implied by the `Blackhole` implementation.
-Here is a plot generated by the courtesy of Microsoft Copilot with the results from my Apple M4 laptop using `OpenJDK 64-Bit Server VM, 24.0.2`:
+Here is a plot generated by the courtesy of Microsoft Copilot with the results from my laptop using `OpenJDK 64-Bit Server VM, 24.0.2`:

 ![bar plot with benchmark results group 0](/assets/img/2025-08-22-group0-consume-array-list-benchmark.png)